Dave Hillman

 Taught technology (programming, web...) courses at The Johns Hopkins University for over 20 years.
 Would like to do more teaching.

 Wrote a book, magazine articles.
-Focused on blogging and working on a book.
+Focused on blogging and working on a second book.

-USAF Veteran!
+USAF Veteran.

 Backgound in...